www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/index.md

-# Overview of Splitcells Network
+# Bird's-eye View of Splitcells Network

+You can use browser extensions like [PlantUML Visualizer for Firefox](https://addons.mozilla.org/en-US/firefox/addon/plantuml-visualizer/) to view the following diagram.

 ```puml
 @startuml